History of China

 The Qing Dynasty (1644–1912)

-The last imperial dynasty, the Qing, witnessed both expansion and internal challenges.
+It witnessed both expansion and internal challenges.
 It was marked by several key events:

 - The Opium Wars (1840-1842 and 1856-1860): Triggered by the British opium trade, these conflicts resulted in significant territorial and economic losses for China.